+Our animal health and welfare expectations, along with all other global sustainable sourcing expectations, for all suppliers are outlined in our Global Sustainable Sourcing Guide.
 Our global and market Quality Systems teams are in frequent contact with our suppliers, reviewing supplier performance to ensure policies are properly implemented and consistently met.

-We have also aligned with the National Milk Producers Federation's Farmers Assuring Responsible Management (FARM) program.
-By 2017, all U.S. dairy product suppliers were expected to track the percentage of the farms in their dairy supply that had completed the FARM second-party assessment; by 2020, 100% of all supplying farms will participate in FARM and have completed the second-party assessment.
+We have also aligned with the National Milk Producers Federation's Farmers Assuring Responsible Management (FARM) program in the U.S. As of September 2018, all U.S. dairy suppliers have been tracking the percentage of the farms in their supply chain that have completed the FARM 2nd party assessment.
+McDonald's U.S. is on track to achieve its 2020 commitment for all U.S. dairy product suppliers to be able to demonstrate that 100% of farms in their supply chain participate in FARM and have completed the 2nd party assessment.